PurritoBin/PurritoBin/README.md

 you are guaranteed that no one else will be able to read

 #### [How does it work?](#method)
- Client side:
+ Steps automatically done by the provided clients, on the client side:
+ - Randomly generate a **key**.
- - Encrypt the *paste* using some *key*, the encrypted text is called the *cipher*
+ - Encrypt your **data** using said **key**, the encrypted data is called the **cipher**.
- - Send the *cipher* to the pastebin, using any of the encryption clients (in the clients directory) and get a paste url
+ - Send the **cipher** to PurritoBin and get a stadard paste url as above, which will be converted to the form
  ```
  https://bsd.ac/paste.html#pasteID_encryptionKEY
  ```

-There are clients in the [clients](clients/) folder which allow you to do all this automatically, including POSIX compliant shell clients
+There are clients in the [clients](clients/) folder which allow you to do all this automatically.
+There are POSIX compliant shell clients which work on all platforms, the only dependency on the client side is the presence of [LibreSSL](https://www.libressl.org/) or [OpenSSL](https://www.openssl.org/).

 ### [Why is this secure?](#proof)
+- All the encryption is done on the client side.
+- Only the **cipher** is sent to PurritoBin.
-- The html webpage only contains the encrypted *cipher* and has no knowledge of the *paste*
+- The url only contains the encrypted **cipher** and has no knowledge of the actual data.
-- When you visit the html webpage the *key* is in the hash property of the webpage, which is never sent to the server
+- When you visit the html webpage the **key** is in the **hash property** of the webpage, which is never sent to the server.
-- All decryption is done inside the browser on the client side
+- All decryption is done inside the browser, using javascript, [Stanford Javascript Crypto Library](bitwiseshiftleft.github.com/sjcl/) on the client side.

+NOTE: Anyone who has the full link is going to be able to read the decrypted text.
+Only send the full hash included url to people you trust, through a secure communications channel.

 ## [Server](#server) （ฅ＾・ﻌ・＾）ฅ